CleanBrowsing Android App

 • Some mobile carrier networks

-When the app detects that Private DNS is unavailable, it automatically activates a local VPN tunnel that routes DNS queries through encrypted DNS-over-HTTPS (DoH).
+Paid accounts can activate a local VPN tunnel that routes DNS queries through encrypted DNS-over-HTTPS (DoH) when port 853 is blocked.
 This uses Android's VPN API — the VPN runs locally on the device and only intercepts DNS traffic, not your browsing data.

 The VPN fallback supports multiple DNS providers and transport protocols: